microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/template-list-devicetemplates.md

-### Example 3: Get a list of device and expand device template owners & device instances
+### Example 3: Get a list of devices and expand device template owners & device instances

 #### Request